 My own view is that this style of play can work gangbusters if everyone is onboard.
 It can create a really loose, fun, imaginative “theater of the mind” combat, with the Referee and Players building on details as they get introduced.

 This isn’t to say maps can’t be used.
 If someone has deck plans and there’s a fight aboard the ship, use them to get a better sense of relative position.
 For a larger scale environment, a sheet of paper, a white board, or an erasable mat can be used to quickly sketch out terrain details.
 Not to scale, mind you–there’d be no need to get that precise.
 But a rough sketch, with players marking where their characters are, erasing them or crossing them off as they move through the terrain would be enough to add an desired clarity.
 In all these cases, there’s be no need for miniatures.
 In the spirit of the original rules, one could use markers of some kind (small squares cut from paper), or, as mentioned, marking and erasing as combat rounds ensued.

 Of course, not everyone is onboard with this style of play.
 Nor should everyone be onboard with it.
 It’s fast, loose and interpretive, built to move on to other aspects of play (exploration, puzzle solving, and more).

-Original Traveller is so for toward being a Free Kriegspiel-like style of play that the pendulum had to swing back the other way.
-So in a reverse move from Kriegspiel moving to Free Kriegspiel, the abstracted Classic Traveller system moves toward Snapshot, AHL, and Striker over time to make the combats for tactical and rules driven.
+Original Traveller is so far toward Free Kriegspiel-like style of play that the pendulum had to swing back the other way.
+So in a reverse move from Kriegspiel moving to Free Kriegspiel, the abstracted Classic Traveller system moves toward Snapshot, AHL, and Striker over time to make the combats more specifically rules driven.

 For the people who want this kind of detail in combat, it is great.
 But, clearly, each new game shifted the focus of play from the original game.